swordfatih/CNGui/README.md

 ```

 Check
-`CNGui::Object`'s protected members to see what you can use for your object.
+`CNGui::Object`'s members to see what you can use for your object.